Bwindi forest national park

-Biodiversity: There are at least 120 mammal species living in Bwindi forest national park.
-The eleven primate species found here include mountain gorillas, black-and-white colobus and L’Hoest’s monkeys, baboons and chimpanzees.
-There are also forest elephants and several species of antelopes.
 Bwindi forest also has an estimated 350 bird species.
-23 of the bird species are endemic to the Albertine Rift.
-14 of these species are not recorded anywhere else in Uganda.
-Birds in Bwindi forest include Grauer’s Broadbill, Chin spot batis, Rwenzori Batis, Oriole Finch, Black billed Turaco, Bronze naped Pigeon, Ashy Flycatcher and more.
-There are 27 species of frogs, the Three horned chameleon and 220 species of butterflies.
+23 bird species are endemic to the Albertine Rift and 14 of these species are not recorded anywhere else in Uganda.
+Birds in Bwindi forest include Grauer’s Broadbill, Chin spot batis, Rwenzori Batis, Oriole Finch, Black billed Turaco, Bronze naped Pigeon and Ashy Flycatcher.

 Size of Bwindi forest national park: Size: 321 sq.km